There are currently 1,000+ designers available on Reedsy, come meet them.

 Designer: Stephanie Hannus

-The Nine Principles of Agile Planning book cover, by Peter S.
+The Nine Principles of Agile Planning business book cover design by Peter S. featuring mid-century geometric color blocks in mustard, sage, and blue behind stacked green type.

 Designer: Peter S.